isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 #### 17. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Indonesia?

-Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival in Singapore.
-Singapore Citizens and Permanent Residents who travelled to Indonesia on the Singapore-Indonesia RGL may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass Holders who travelled to Indonesia on the Singapore-Indonesia RGL may tap on their usual financing arrangements, such as foreign worker insurance.
+Singapore Citizens, Permanent Residents and Long-Term Pass Holders who depart Singapore on or after 27 March 2020 will be responsible for charges for COVID-19 treatment if onset of symptoms develop within 14 days of their return to Singapore.

+Singapore Citizens and PRs may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass Holders may tap on their usual financing arrangements, such as private insurance, where applicable.

-Singapore Citizens, Permanent Residents and Long-Term Pass holders should retain the e-visa which confirms that he/she was granted approval by the relevant authorities to travel to Indonesia under the RGL.
-The e-visa is to be presented to the hospital as an indication of eligibility for Government subsidies, MediShield Life/Integrated Shield Plan or any other form of coverage (if applicable), should he/she be tested positive for COVID-19 upon return from Indonesia via the RGL.
+With effect from 1 January 2021, this will also apply to all new and returning SCs, PRs and LTPHs who last left Singapore before 27 March 2020.

 <div id="annexa"> </div>